Sport in Spain

 The Santiago Bernabéu Stadium, often regarded as one of the most important stadiums in Spain.

-Sport in Spain in the second half of the 20th century has always been dominated by football.
-Other popular sport activities include basketball, tennis, cycling, padel, handball, rugby, rally, motorcycling, judo, Formula One, water sports, dancing, rhythmic gymnastics, bullfighting, golf, and skiing.
+Sport in Spain has been highly successful through the late 20th century and early 21st century, in a wide variety of disciplines.
+The most popular and high profile sport in Spain is football.
+Other sports in which Spain is prolific include tennis, basketball, cycling, padel, handball, rugby union, rally, motorcycling, judo, Formula One, water sports, dancing, rhythmic gymnastics, bullfighting, golf, and skiing.